 Size: 3.38 ounces | ABV: 42 percent | Alcohol: Straight rye whiskey

 Best Spiked Coffee: Cafe Agave Spiked Cold Brew Coffee

 Alcohol bite on finish

 Coffee is not off the table in canned cocktails.
 Cafe Agave is a line of spiked coffees that will give you double the buzz in a surprisingly tasty little drink.
-Using cold brew coffee from dark-roasted Arabica beans, these 12.5 percent ABV coffees are spiked with agave wine and flavored naturally.
+Using cold-brew coffee from dark-roasted Arabica beans, these 12.5 percent ABV coffees are spiked with kosher wine and flavored naturally.

 The flavors include Espresso Shot, Salted Caramel, and Vanilla Cinnamon, each with a rich coffee flavor.
 It's only in the finish that you get an alcohol bite—a good reminder that this isn't your average cup of joe.
 The best offering from Cafe Agave is Caffe Mocha.
 The cocoa nibs and dairy cream give it a delicious and inviting taste that rivals any coffee house iced latte.